davdar/maam/writeup/pldi15.markdown

 interpreters, no mention of which is made in MAI.

 We build directly on the work of Abstracting Abstract Machines (AAM) by \citet{davdar:van-horn:2010:aam}
-  in our parameterization of abstract time and call-site sensitivity.
+  in our parameterization of abstract time and call-site-sensitivity.
 More notably, we follow the AAM philosophy of instrumenting a concrete semantics _first_ and performing a systematic abstraction _second_.
 This greatly simplifies the Galois connection arguments during systematic abstraction.
 However, this is at the cost of proving that the instrumented semantics simulate the original concrete semantics.